 If you have questions about your academic programme

-Keep checking emails from your school for updates.
+See our students FAQs page and keep checking emails from your school for updates.